Deep Dives

 Order Optimization

 Let's talk about this in simple terms.
 You are searching through millions of documents for the string "bill nye".
 In your inverted index, "bill" has millions of entries and "nye" has a few hundred.
-How might you go about go about this?
+How might you go about this?

 - You could generate a hash set of all the documents that contain "nye" and then scan over the documents that contain "bill" looking for an intersection, then do a string search for "bill nye"